alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/ovc_master_hosted.md

-## Functional tests hosted on ovc_master
+## Functional Tests Hosted on ovc_master

 Two types of automated functional tests are available for OpenvCloud:
 - Tests that run on **ovc_master**, discussed below
 - Tests that run on a physical **compute node**, discussed [here](../compute_node_hosted/compute_node_hosted.md)

-> Remember: **ovc_master** is the virtual machine in the master cloud space where Cloud Broker Portal is running, and all other OpenvCloud portals
+> Remember: **ovc_master** is the virtual machine in the master cloud space where the Cloud Broker Portal is running, and all other OpenvCloud portals

 Following test suites are available:
 - Access Control List API